 Parents also need to stay on schedule and respect pick-up times so they can maintain their own life.
 As a way of respecting your time, parents should also have a Plan B in case you are unavailable.
 Establishing and maintaining a routine with support and clear rules will help keep everybody happy.

 Clear communication between yourself, the parents, and the grandchildren is important.
 Clear communication about boundaries and rules will help protect everyone and avoid miscommunication.
-Communicating your limitations will also help everyone understand what can be comfortably done and what can’t.
+Communicating your limitations will help everyone understand what can be comfortably done and what can’t.

 Speaking clearly about what is expected from you and what you expect from others will help create an understanding environment.

-Allowing all parties, grandchildren included, to verbalize doubts, concerns, and even positive things like praise will help create this healthy environment.
+Allowing all parties, grandchildren included, to verbalize doubts, concerns, and positive things like praise will help create this healthy environment.

 Included in this step, communication should remain open while you have the kids to ensure parents are available if needed.
 They should be available through text or call if any questions or concerns occur.